mcfrith/last-rna/last-long-reads.md

 [here](http://last.cbrc.jp/doc/last-tuning.html) are some ways to make it faster.

+If you have big data, you may wish to compress the output.
+One way is to modify the preceding command like this:

+    lastal -P8 -p myseq.par mydb myseq.fa | last-split -m1e-6 | gzip > myseq.maf.gz

 ## Aligning RNA sequences

 This recipe aligns RNA reads to their orthologous bases in the genome,